marriosdev/Firulin-core/README.md

 ```

-### And add a case to the switch with the "test" command and call your class
+### And add a case to the switch with the "hello" command and call your class

 ```php
     /**